 English, J. (2004).
 Introduction to Operating Systems.
 Palgrave Macmillan.

-Kaufman, M. (2013).
+Patterson, D and Hennessy, J. (2013).
 Computer Organisation and Design, Fifth Edition.
-Patterson and Hennessy.
+Morgan Kaufman

 On successfully completing the module students will be able to: